yazz/VisualJS/README.md

-# AppShare
+# AppShare (formerly VisiFile)
-Build Networked Javascript Apps on top of your existing Data.
+A simple App Store for the web.
+Build the apps with Javascript.
 There is demo here: http://139.162.228.5/

 AppShare is built with: